newtonmunene99/mpesa-api/README.md

 A moment to explain the above. `credentials` should be an object containing key,secret,initiator_password and certificatepath as the properties.

-You can get initiator password from Your Portal(production) or from test credentials(Sandbox).
-It will be the `Security Credential (Shortcode 1)`.

 ```javascript
 //example
 const credentials = {